We are always thinking one step aheadConsulting, Engineering & Optimization in Logistics Networks

 But to optimally tackle the issue, it is necessary to evaluate and analyze the individual situation.
 “And take a walk around your facility with energy savings in mind.
 You’re sure to find enough areas for improvement.”
 Draughts, door insulation (including at the loading bays) and poorly maintained dock shelters are all examples of potential quick wins.
 “It all starts with creating awareness and gathering data.
 Ensure that the entire technical set-up is metered in detail so that you can see where all the gas and electricity is going.
 After all, if you want to make improvements you need to know where to look.”

 Simply turning them off every weekend saved us 800,000kWh a year.
 Besides that, we switched to a cooling system using outside air, plus we made numerous other smaller changes.
 This ultimately enabled us to reduce our annual gas consumption from 2.8 million cubic meters to 1.7 million, while our electricity consumption fell from 24 million kilowatt-hours to 14 million.”

 Lighting can be another source of energy savings.
 Quick wins include using motion sensors to avoid lights staying on unnecessarily, or using dimmers in areas where safety considerations mean that the lights cannot be turned off completely.
-Lastly, Marijnissen recommends replacing traditional light bulbs or fluorescent tubes with LEDs.
+Lastly, Groenewout recommends replacing traditional light bulbs or fluorescent tubes with LEDs.
 “That seems obvious, but LED is still four times more expensive than fluorescent tubes so it can be tempting to buy new fluorescent tubes when the old ones need replacing.”

-To get – and keep – the topic of energy saving firmly on the company’s agenda, Marijnissen suggests adding a competitive element: “Make it fun and reward people for good ideas.
+To get – and keep – the topic of energy saving firmly on the company’s agenda, Groenewout suggests adding a competitive element: “Make it fun and reward people for good ideas.
 You’ll be surprised by how many workable ideas an organization can come up with.”